 Plus, the absence of facial expressions or body language can make it easy to misread words or intentions, which can make misunderstandings more likely.

 Despite these difficulties, it’s important to get in the habit of talking openly about your feelings with your partner.
-Avoiding it or lying about how you feel won’t help either of you in the long run.
+Hiding your feelings, or lying about them, won’t help either of you in the long run.

 All relationships hit bumps in the road, but physical distance can cause some unique issues.